 What is Strategic Foresight?

 While the discipline of Market Intelligence has been around for a while, Strategic Foresight is relatively new in businesses and public organizations.
 (We'll do a blog article explaining the difference soon.)
-For that reason, many are not familiar with its terminology, and as an organizational activity it is not as commonly practiced as, say, competitor monitoring and market analysis.
+For that reason, many are not familiar with its terminology, and as an organizational activity, it is not as commonly practised as, say, competitor monitoring and market analysis.
 But in an VUCA world, the lack of a reliable foresight program can have disastrous consequences for all types of organizations.

 Many people in organizations believe they can foresee developments in their industry or sector.
 At least over the next couple of years.

 Yet, the most critical threats or greatest opportunities often emerge in other industries or sectors.
 New trends, developments, or phenomena can emerge in adjacent fields or in society at large.
 And while at first they may seem disconnected, they are often the drivers of change that will eventually affect one's own future, too.
 And often in dramatic ways.

 Hence, it's important to have a broad understanding of the changes in industry and society.

 But a broad understanding of these changes is not sufficient.
 While you can still have a good understanding of changes occurring within the next 2 to 3 years, looking at longer-term changes becomes more difficult.
 As you expand the time horizon, possibilities multiply and a variety of possible futures emerges.

 So what can organizations do after identifying a range of possible futures?

 One important activity is to identify the plausible futures (see how here).
 After that, an organization should identify the probable futures, those most likely to come about.
 To do that, it is important to identify the key drivers of change and monitor them systematically.